zyth0s/bench_density_gradient_wfn/README.md

       done it is like Rust.
 Well, you cannot use inference (auto) with those libraries [messy].
 And the compiler is more silent [bug land].
       Would require storing a copy of Eigen (I do not want more 3rd party code here).

-3. **Rust** is third.
-Suffers with large array sizes.
-Would need to link to BLAS/LAPACK.
-       It required also some additional work [Fortran < Rust < C++] because multidimensional arrays are not first
-       order citizens.
-But it is trivial to add ndarray.
-       More verbose for the same reason, also due to forced type conversions.
-Inference helps anyway.
-       Too, nalgebra library has some very nice things (but <3D).
-       Wish they join together.
-Might be still a risky alternative!?
-       Provided some pre-training, and having to develop a large library...
-       Even tried another allocator, why not?
-Saw no effect.
-       Fortran compilers are more widespread and are faster after all.
-       Will stay with Fortran for this reason (I do not want more issues) but it is worth keeping an eye on Rust, definetely.

 4. **Julia** is a joy.
 Interactive, expressive, but not fast enough [although loable].
 That is crucial